Rajpratik71/zfs_wiki/Debian-Buster-Encrypted-Root-on-ZFS.md

 1.5  Install ZFS in the Live CD environment:

-**Warning:** If you do not have at least 6 GiB of RAM, this will not work, as the Live CD overlay will run out of space, mainly due to all the package updates.
+**Warning:** If you do not have at least 3 GiB of RAM, this may not work, as the Live CD overlay can run out of space.

-    # apt install --yes gcc=4:7.1.0-2 debootstrap gdisk dpkg-dev linux-headers-$(uname -r)
+    # apt install --yes debootstrap gdisk dpkg-dev linux-headers-$(uname -r)
-    # apt install --yes git-buildpackage tar libattr1-dev libblkid-dev \
+    # apt install --yes git-buildpackage build-essential libattr1-dev \
-      libselinux1-dev libssl-dev python3-cffi python3-setuptools \
+      libblkid-dev libselinux1-dev libssl-dev python3-cffi python3-setuptools \
       python3-sphinx python3-all-dev uuid-dev zlib1g-dev
-    # apt install --yes --download-only build-essential
-    # dpkg --force-all --install /var/cache/apt/archives/build-essential_12.6_amd64.deb
     # git clone https://salsa.debian.org/zfsonlinux-team/zfs.git
     # cd zfs
     # git checkout pristine-tar